1993 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Team England and team Sweden was tied leaders of the qualifying competition, each with a 1-under-par score of 719, but England declared the winner, with the better total of the two non-counting scores..

 There was no official award for the lowest individual score, but individual leader was Henrik Nyström, Sweden, with an 8-under-par score of 136, two strokes ahead of nearest competitor.
 Nyström shot a new course record by two shots with a score of 65 in his first 18-hole-round.

 Team Wales won the gold medal, earning their first title, beating, defending champions and eight time winners, team England in the final 4–3.